Puneeth-n/epazote/README.md

 ``if_status``, then ``if_header`` and last ``if_not``.

 ## services - Actions
-An Action has tree options:
+An Action has five options:
  - cmd
  - notify
  - msg
  - emoji
+ - http

 They can be used all together, only one or either none.